iWinston/typeorm-plus/docs/logging.md

 ## Enabling logging

-You can enable all queries logging by simply setting `logging: true` in your connection options:
+You can enable logging of all queries and errors by simply setting `logging: true` in your connection options:

 ```typescript
 {